 - Park properly.
 Lower the forks, put the controls in neutral, turn off the engine, check the parking brake and remove the key.
 Never park on an incline, and never park in an unapproved location.

 Even if you do everything in your power to operate a forklift safely, you may still suffer a workplace injury.
-Injuries can be caused by the negligence of another party or even something as simple as a broken component within the forklift.
-Attorney Aaron Allison is prepared to assist you if you have been injured in the workplace while operating a large piece of machinery, such as a forklift.
+Negligence, defective components or poorly maintained forklifts can all lead to serious Injuries.
+Attorney Aaron Allison can assist you if you sustain an injury in the workplace while operating a large piece of machinery, such as a forklift.
 Call the Law Offices of Aaron Allison at (512) 474-8346 for a free consultation.